Nutrition, Obesity and Diabetes Research | PCOM Research

 About Obesity and Type 2 Diabetes

 Obesity is a condition where a person has too much body fat.
 Type 2 diabetes is a health condition that affects how the body processes sugar (glucose) for energy.
 In type 2 diabetes, a person's body either doesn't produce sufficient insulin or becomes resistant to its effects.
-As a result, glucose builds up in the bloodstream, leading to high blood sugar levels.
+As a result, glucose builds up in the bloodstream.

 Diabetes Research at PCOM

-PCOM faculty, staff and student researchers are conducting epidemiological, behavioral, dietary, physiological, pharmacological and molecular analyses to identify vulnerable populations and risk factors.
-Their work aims to develop novel approaches to reduce obesity and diabetes as well as produce healthy lifestyle changes.
+PCOM faculty, staff and student researchers are conducting epidemiological, behavioral, dietary, physiological, pharmacological and molecular analyses to identify vulnerable populations and risk factors for developing diabetes.
+The goal of this research is to identify approaches to reduce obesity and diabetes, and produce healthy lifestyle changes across populations.

 Our Faculty Researchers